 - Indeed, the sign outside SEAL Training in Little Creek says, "The more you sweat in training, the less you bleed in combat."
 Harsher SEALs change it to bleed and die.

 - Follow the Leader: The SEALs inspired a lot of other countries to create similar naval commando units.
 The Royal Thai Navy even calls their naval special forces SEALs.

 - Fun with Acronyms: Depending on who you ask, SEAL either means "Sea Air Land" or "Sleep Eat And Live it up".

 - Improbable Aiming Skills: Required in training.
 SEAL Team Six was given an ammo budget bigger than the Marines, which they burnt through to develop their aiming skills.

 - Training from Hell: Only 25–30% of recruits get through SEAL training successfully.
-The rest are either rolled out because it gets too much and they cannot continue, or they quit.
-Most likely during "Hell Week" where they get maybe three hours sleep over five days of constant torture.
+The rest are either rolled out because their injuries prevent them from continuing, or they quit.
+Most likely during "Hell Week", where they get maybe three hours sleep over five days of constant torture.